keycdn/cache-enabler/readme.txt

 = Features =
 * Efficient and fast disk cache engine
 * Automated and/or manual clearing of the cache
-* Display of the actual cache size
+* Display of the actual cache size in your dashboard
-* Minification of the HTML doc
+* Minification of HTML and inline JavaScript
 * WordPress multisite support
 * Custom Post Type support
+* Expiry Directive
+* WebP Support (when combined with [Optimus](https://optimus.io/en/ "Optimus")
+* HTTP/2 Focused

+> Cache Enabler is the first WP plugin to allow you to serve WebP images without JavaScript.
+WebP is a new image format that provides lossless and lossy compression for images on the web.
+WebP lossless images are [26% smaller](https://developers.google.com/speed/webp/docs/webp_lossless_alpha_study#results "webp lossless alpha study") in size compared to PNGs.

 = Support =
 Just [contact us](https://www.keycdn.com/contacts "Support Request") directly to get support on this plugin.